Why color matters

 In art, how you combine colors matters.
 Complementary colors, opposite on the color wheel, make each other stand out.
 Analogous colors, close to each other on the wheel, create a peaceful look.

-Grasp these basics, and you’re set to use color palettes effectively in AI art, making your images more engaging.
+Grasp these basics, and you’re set to use color palettes well in AI art, making your images more engaging.

 Thematic palettes

-Dive into thematic color palettes to infuse your AI artwork with emotion and atmosphere.
+Thematic color palettes infuse your AI artwork with emotion and atmosphere.
 These palettes are curated collections of colors that complement each other and set the tone for your piece.
-Looking for the vibrant feel of Art Deco or the calm of Zen minimalism?
-The perfect palette can elevate your art.
+Looking for the bold feel of Art Deco or the calm of Zen minimalism?
+The right palette can carry the whole piece.

-Each palette has the power to transport viewers to different times and places.
+Each palette can transport viewers to different times and places.
 By choosing one that aligns with your vision, you can infuse your AI-generated art with a strong sense of identity and emotion.

 Unique colors

-Adding a splash of unique colors like Chartreuse or Burnt Sienna to your AI artwork can really make it pop.
-These aren’t your everyday colors, they carry their own mood and can add a special twist to your creations.
+Adding a splash of unique colors like Chartreuse or Burnt Sienna to your AI artwork can make it pop.
+These colors sit outside the everyday range.
+They carry their own mood and can add a twist to your creations.

-Chartreuse is a vibrant color, a mix between green and yellow, that screams energy and life.
+Chartreuse, a mix between green and yellow, screams energy and life.
 Burnt Sienna is a rich, earthy red-brown that brings warmth and depth.
 Cerulean is a sky-blue hue that is calm and soothing.
 Cobalt Blue gives a modern, sleek look or a contrast with warmer tones.

 Amber can bring a touch of sunshine or evoke nostalgia in your artwork.
 It can also pull toward actual amber, so prompt for flat color and use negative prompts around translucency and transparency when needed.